crcn/mesh.js/examples/api/README.md

 API example demonstrating how you can easily map endpoints to `CRUD` methods.
-Note that the API used here is intentionally mangled to give an idea on how to normalize APIs that are a bit wonky.

 #### Features